 4,000,000 Shares Capitala Finance Corp.
 Common Stock

-We are a newly formed, externally managed non-diversified closed-end management investment company that intends to elect to be treated as a business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act") prior to the consummation of this offering.
+We are a newly formed, externally managed non-diversified closed-end management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 ("1940 Act") prior to the consummation of this offering.
 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
 Both directly and through our subsidiaries that are licensed under the Small Business Investment Company Act ("SBIC"), we will offer customized financing to business owners, management teams and financial sponsors for change of ownership transactions, recapitalizations, strategic acquisitions, business expansion and other growth initiatives.
 We will be managed by Capitala Investment Advisors, LLC, and Capitala Advisors Corp. will provide the administrative services necessary for us to operate.
 Since 2000, the management team of Capitala Investment Advisors, LLC has invested more than \$440 million in smaller and lower middle-market companies.

-Immediately prior to our election to be treated as a BDC under the 1940 Act and pricing of this offering, we will acquire an investment portfolio with a collective fair value of approximately \$315.6 million as of June 30, 2013 (estimated to be approximately \$326.3 million as of the anticipated date of the formation transactions described in this prospectus due to recent portfolio developments), as determined by our Board of Directors, in exchange for an aggregate of approximately 9.0 million shares of our common stock and the assumption of an aggregate of \$202.2 million of debentures guaranteed by the U.S. Small Business Administration ("SBA").
-After these transactions, we will have two SBIC-licensed subsidiaries.
-These two SBIC-licensed subsidiaries also intend to elect to be treated as BDCs under the 1940 Act.
+Immediately prior to our election to be treated as a BDC under the 1940 Act and pricing of this offering, we acquired an investment portfolio with a collective fair value of approximately \$315.6 million as of June 30, 2013 (estimated to be approximately \$326.3 million as of the date of the formation transactions described in this prospectus due to recent portfolio developments), as determined by our Board of Directors, in exchange for an aggregate of approximately 9.0 million shares of our common stock and the assumption of an aggregate of \$202.2 million of debentures guaranteed by the U.S. Small Business Administration ("SBA").
+After these transactions, we have two SBIC-licensed subsidiaries.
+These two SBIC-licensed subsidiaries also have elected to be treated as BDCs under the 1940 Act.
 See "Formation Transactions."

 This is our initial public offering and our shares have no history of public trading.
-We currently expect that the initial offering price per share of our common stock will be \$20.00 per share.
 Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "CPTA."
 We are an "emerging growth company" within the meaning of the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").